WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Chris Murray

-Just a quick question on the fleet, just looking at the plan right now, and more thinking about kind of 2019 over 2018.
-First of all, the MAX 7 versus the MAX 8, how confident are you in the delivery of the MAX 7 and do you have any worries of slippage with that?
-And if so, what sort of a contingency plan, would it be leasing additional aircraft or just keeping some other aircraft in the fleet and not returning them?
+Just a quick question on the fleet, just looking at the plan right now and more thinking about kind of 2019 over 2018, first of all the MAX 7 versus the MAX 8, how confident are you in the delivery of the MAX 7, and do you have any worries of on slippage with that and if so, what sort of a contingency plan, would it be leasing additional aircraft or just keeping some other aircraft in the fleet and not returning them?

 Gregg Saretsky

-Yes.
-We have a ton of fleet flexibility with respect to lease returns and deliveries.
-The MAX 7 -- the MAX 8 is out and flying and it’ll go into revenue services with us on November the 9th.
-It’s flying around the world.
-The MAX 9, which we’ve deferred was to come next year and the MAX 7, the year after that.
-So, we love the MAX 7.
-It’s got really got long legs, it can do some really cool things for us in small Canadian markets, into long haul international markets.
-It has significantly more range than the MAX 8 to MAX 9 or the MAX 10.
-So, we love that a lot.
+Yes, we have a ton of fleet flexibility with respect to lease returns and deliveries.
+The MAX 8 is out and flying and it will go into revenue service with us on November the 9.
+It’s flying around the world, the MAX 9 which we deferred was to come next year and the MAX 7 the year after that.
+So we love the MAX 7, it’s got really long legs; it can do some really cool things for us in small Canadian markets into long-haul international markets.

+It has significantly more range than the MAX 8, the MAX 9 or the MAX 10.
+So we love that a lot.
 We believe that there are other carriers that are equally as interested.
 The MAX 7 will get built, I believe Boeing will build it on time and we’re looking forward to taking it into our fleet in 2019.
-If for any reason that slips and we have no reason to believe that it will, we have a lot of other fleet flexibility.
+If for any reason that flips, and we have no reason to believe that it will, we have a lot of other fleet flexibility.

 Chris Murray

-And then just to confirm, a couple of things you may have said, just on the 87.
-So, operationally, you’re thinking January 2019 actually into service, is that the way I heard you say that?
+Just to confirm a couple things you may have said just on the 87.
+So operationally you’re thinking January 2019 actually inter-service, is that the way I heard you say that?

 Gregg Saretsky

-Well, the plane arrives January 2019 and like with the MAX 8, there’s a prep for service.
-We’re going to be -- there’s Transport Canada approval to put those aircraft on our AOC.
-But, we would expect it to be flying in relatively short time.
-So, it’s not going to sit for months before it gets pressed into service.
-But, certainly in Q1 of 2019, it will be flying revenue service.
+Well, the plane arrives January 2019 and like with the MAX 8, there is a prep for service, there’s a Transport Canada approval to put those aircraft on our AOC.
+But we would expect it to be flying in relatively short time.
+So it’s not going to sit for months before it gets pressed into service, but certainly in Q1 of 2019 it will be flying in revenue service.

 Ed Sims

-And one of the huge advantages -- sorry, Chris, if I can build on that, is the shorter conversion on typewriting [ph] required for pilot migrating from the MAX aircraft to the 78-9.
-So, we’ll be looking to do that in a timely fashion as part of the entry into service.
+And one of the huge advantages, sorry, its Ed here, Chris, again if I can build on that is the shorter conversion and tight rating required for pilots migrating from the MAX aircraft to the 78-9.
+So we’ll be looking to do that in a timely fashion as part of the entry into service.

 Chris Murray

-And then, just one quick clarification on the Swoop fleet.
-So, expectation, you’ll start with -- there is one aircraft June of 2018, ramping to six by September and then I think you said 10 about, I guess would be September 2019 timeframe.
-Does that sort of dovetail to your plan?
+And then just one quick clarification on the Swoop fleet, so expectation you’ll start with is it one aircraft June of 2018 ramping to six by September, and then I think you said 10 about I guess it would be kind of September 2019 timeframe, does that sort of dovetail to your plan?

 Gregg Saretsky

-Yes.
-Two to start, six by September, 10 within the first year and then beyond that…
+Yes, two to start, six by September, and 10 within the first year and then beyond that.

 Chris Murray